Reinaldo Zavarce: Background

-Reinaldo Zavarce Peche was born in Caracas, Venezuela.
+Reinaldo Zavarce (PECHE) was born in Caracas, Venezuela.
 He shares his first name with his father, Reinaldo, and his "Peche" with his mother, Laura Peche.
 He has two siblings, Andrea and Vicente.
-Zavarce attended High School Central of Bachelors Technology Agricultural (CBTA) No. 264, in Hermosillo, Sonora, Mexico.

 An avid sports fan and talented athlete, Reinaldo played soccer on the professional youth team Venezuelan Venezuelan Deportivo Italia at the FIFA U-20 World Cup and won a scholarship to the Illinois Institute of Technology in Chicago to study administration and to play soccer.
 Zavarce returned to Venezuela after an injury, and resumed his studies at the Universidad Metropolitana in Caracas.